Discover 5G Technology | The Latest Network Generation | O2

 We now have 5G in parts of most major UK towns and cities, as well as lots of smaller towns and villages.
 To see whether 5G has arrived in your area visit our coverage checker.

 Take a look at our 5G setup page, for information on how to get 5G.

 If you’re on an O2 Custom plan, you’ll be able to upgrade to a 5G phone when the time’s right for you.
 View our latest pay monthly tariff terms for more information.

 - What devices is 5G available on?

 We have a range of 5G phones available.
-Take a look at our shop to see more.
-We’ll also have a number of tariffs suitable for business customers when they choose to upgrade to 5G.
+Take a look at our shop to see the range.
+We also have a number of tariffs suitable for business customers when they choose to upgrade to 5G.
 Find out more about 5G and your business.

 - What is the difference between 4G and 5G?

 5G is the next generation of mobile networks, providing faster download speeds and coverage when lots of people are using the network at the same time.
 5G will improve the service you get with 4G, making it easier for you to stay connected when it matters most.